michaelschuff/AMS/README.md

 4) Resetting the machine now restores registers to their pre-computed state.

+5) Fixed an issue where some .yam files would not be loaded correctly using 'Load Machine'

-5) Various minor bug fixes and improvements
+6) Various minor bug fixes and improvements

 BUGS: